AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 ## Campaign v8 vs Previous Versions {#v7-differences}

 Understand the key differences between Campaign v8 and previous versions (Classic v7 and Standard), including architecture, deployment, migration paths, and feature changes.
+Whether you're coming from Campaign Classic v7 or Campaign Standard, learn what's new and how to transition smoothly.

 +++ What are the main differences between Campaign v8 and previous versions?